Last Updated: May 11, 2023.

 Our retention periods for personal information are based on business needs and legal requirements.
 We retain personal information for as long as is necessary for the processing purpose(s) for which the personal information was collected and any other permissible, related purpose.

-If you have any questions, please contact us by sending us an email at email@example.com.
+Should you have any questions about our privacy practices, please contact us at email@example.com or by mail.

-> We have disclosed the personal information to a limited number of third parties.
-For more information about such disclosure, please refer to the section “With whom we share your personal information” of this Policy.
+We may have disclosed the personal information to a limited number of third parties.
+For more information about such disclosure, please refer to the section “Disclosure of Personal Information” of this Policy.

 If you would like to use an authorized agent registered with the California Secretary of State to exercise your rights, we may request evidence that you have provided such agent with power of attorney or that the agent otherwise has valid written authority to submit requests on your behalf.

 California law grants California consumers certain rights and imposes restrictions on businesses as set forth below.
 If you are a resident of California, you have the following rights:

 The right to opt out of the “sale” or “sharing” of your Personal Information (as those terms are defined in the CCPA).

 To the extent Holberton sells your personal information as the term “sell” is defined under the California Consumer Privacy Act, you have the right to opt-out of the sale of your personal information by us to third parties at any time.
 You may submit a request to opt-out by clicking Do Not Sell My Personal Information.
 You may also submit a request to opt-out by contacting us at email@example.com.

 Subject to certain exceptions, California residents have the right to make the following requests at no charge: